 -b batch mode

-<file> appropriate slang or python command file to execute
+<file> Python command file to execute

 -x